Resources for patients and their families about conditions, treatments and procedures.

 You can prevent surgical wound infection by being aware of the signs, looking after your wound and keeping your hands clean.

-If you have aortic stenosis, a transcatheter aortic valve implantation (TAVI) procedure uses an artificial valve to replace the narrowed one in your heart under local anaesthetic.
+If you have a heart condition called aortic stenosis, you might need a transcatheter aortic valve implantation (TAVI) procedure.
+This is when we put a new valve inside the narrowed aortic valve in your heart under a local anaesthetic.